 Early resolution stage

-You should raise your concern or difficulty with the people most directly involved with it, for example your Course Leader if it is a course-related matter or Student Support Officer.
+You should raise your concern or difficulty with the people most directly involved with it, for example your Course Leader if it is a course-related matter or Student Support Adviser.
 It's important to be as specific as possible and to think about what might help to put the problem right.
 You can send them an email or ask to meet in person.
 You should let them know that what you are discussing is an informal complaint.
 Once you receive the outcome of this, if you are unhappy with it you can take your complaint to the next stage.

 Tips on what to write: